Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • wire-haired.

-The smooth-haired variety is characterized by a dense structure, short length and a shiny sheen.
-It has one layer and is evenly distributed throughout the body.
-A photo of a smooth-haired jagdterrier clearly reflects the features described above.
+The smooth-haired variety is characterized by a dense structure, short length and shiny sheen.
+It has one layer and is distributed evenly throughout the body.
+A photo of a smooth-haired Jagdterrier clearly reflects the signs described above.

-How long do game terriers live?
+How long do Jagdterriers live?
 On average, they share life with their owner for twelve to fifteen years.

-German game terriers are notable for their difficult character.
-Some owners consider the breed ideal for themselves, others grab the head, characterizing the dog as naughty and angry.
+German Jagd Terriers have a difficult character.
+Some owners consider the breed ideal for themselves, while others clutch their heads, characterizing the dog as disobedient and angry.

 • energy, activity;

-Energy splashes from him literally twenty-four hours a day, it seems that he never gets tired.
-Since childhood, a dog of this breed has shown a hot temperament, trying to suppress the owner and gain the upper hand over him.
-With age, this tendency does not disappear, on the contrary, they behave completely fearlessly and use their teeth.
+Energy pours out of him literally twenty-four hours a day, it seems that he never gets tired.
+From childhood, a dog of this breed shows a hot temperament, trying to suppress the owner and gain the upper hand over him.
+With age, this tendency does not disappear; on the contrary, they behave completely fearlessly and use their teeth.

-It is difficult for an owner who has no experience to cope with such a pet, to provide.
-That's why there are many negative comments about the breed.
+It is difficult for an owner who has no experience to cope with such a pet and provide.
+That's why you can find many negative comments about the breed.

-Experienced owners love the little prankster dearly.
-They understand that proper upbringing and competent training of a jagd terrier will reveal exceptional character traits in him:
+Experienced owners tenderly love the little prankster.
+They understand that proper upbringing and competent training of the Jagd Terrier will reveal exceptional character traits in it:

 • strict discipline;

-The future owner of the Jagdterrier must have a strong disposition to cope with the dog's desire to dominate.
+The future owner of the Jagdterrier must have a strong character in order to cope with the dog’s desire to dominate.

-This is not a "couch" favorite and stroll with him sedately through the streets of the city, as with or will not work.
-A pet needs a daily release of energy, if he is not provided with the satisfaction of this need, he will get bored in the four walls of the house and start to spoil things.
+This is not a “sofa” pet and you won’t be able to walk with it sedately through the streets of the city.
+A pet needs a daily release of energy; if this need is not met, it will get bored within the four walls of the house and begin to spoil things.

-With children, dogs of this breed can find mutual language, but in the event that the child respects the border in communicating with the animal.
-Interaction is taught to both the dog and the child from childhood.
-Yagdts are not among the nursing dogs.
+With children, dogs of this breed can find mutual language, but only if the child respects the boundary in communicating with the animal.
+Both the dog and the child are taught to interact from childhood.
+Jagdts are not nanny dogs.

-Dogs of this breed have a hard time getting along with other pets.
-They can still get along with a dog and a cat if they gradually get used to it and grow together from childhood, but it is not worthwhile to have representatives of rodents and birds in the same dwelling with them - this is a welcome prey for a four-legged pet.
+Dogs of this breed do not get along well with other pets.
+They can still get along with a dog and a cat if they get used to it gradually and grow together from childhood, but rodents and birds should not be kept in the same home with them - this is a desirable prey for a four-legged pet.

 Conditions of detention

-Due to its small size, the jagdterrier can live in an apartment or a private house with an adjoining territory.
+Due to its small size, the Jagdterrier can live in an apartment or private house with a local area.

 There are some nuances to keep in mind:

-• when keeping a dog in an apartment, they buy a lot of toys and often walk with it, giving it a splash of energy;
+• when keeping a dog in an apartment, they buy a lot of toys and often take it for walks, letting it burn off its energy;

-• when kept in a private house, the favorite occupation of the dog is taken into account - digging.
+• When keeping in a private home, the dog’s favorite pastime is taken into account – digging.

-That's why the foundation of the fence is made deep enough, and plantings in the garden or vegetable garden are protected by a hedge.
+That's why The foundation of the fence is made deep enough, and the plantings in the garden or vegetable garden are protected by a fence.

-Wool cleaning and bathing are performed as needed.
-The molting process does not cause much trouble, although during this period the pet is combed out with a brush.
-The rest of the time it is combed out once a week.
-Ears, eyes, and teeth are examined periodically.
+Coat cleaning and bathing are done as needed.
+The molting process does not cause much trouble, although during this period the pet is combed with a brush.
+The rest of the time it is combed once a week.
+Ears, eyes and teeth are periodically examined.

 Feeding puppies and adult dogs

-Adult dogs and puppies are fed with either high-quality dry food or natural food.
-In the diet, the dominant place is occupied by meat, cereals and vegetables.
+Adult dogs and puppies are fed either high-quality dry food or natural food.
+The diet is dominated by meat, cereals and vegetables.

 Includes: